 The processing of the applications received will be based on the submitted material.
-The ICROFS-and the GUDP-secretariats will review the projects.
-The scientific quality will be evaluated by an international panel of experts as part of the review.
-The result of the review will be presented to ICROFS' board that will evaluate, prioritize and provide recommendations to the GUDP-board, who decides which applications will be granted.
+The ICROFSand the GUDP-secretariats will review the projects.
+The scientific quality will be evaluated by an international panel of experts on the basis of Form E.